Mathematics 222 : Calculus II

 4 – completed question correctly and well-written

 Each entire problem set will then be graded on a 90-80-70-60% (decile) scale.
 Late items will not be accepted.
-Problem sets will be returned on the following class day along with solutions to the problems.
+Assignments will be returned on the following class day along with solutions to the problems (not to exercises or lab explorations).
 Because solutions will be provided, comments will be somewhat limited on individual papers.
 Please feel free to discuss any homework with me outside of class or during review.

 Exams